Mississippi News

 When a utility company, in this case Entergy, builds or operates a power plant, the company gets a return on investment for those costs, agreed to by the regulatory body.
 Because the power from Grand Gulf is sold wholesale, FERC regulates the prices that the energy is sold for.

-The PSC alleged to FERC, which ruled on the settlement, that Entergy’s return on investment was higher than what FERC originally .
+The PSC alleged to FERC, which ruled on the settlement, that Entergy’s return on investment was higher than what FERC originally allowed.
 As a result, Entergy made more than it should have from charges that were passed onto customers, Northern District Commissioner Brandon Presley explained.

 “Their return on equity was more than what it should have been,” he said.
 “That’s agreed to by the FERC.
 We were arguing that profitability was inflated and actually should have been less of a cost and translating to lower rates for Mississippians.”

-Separately, Entergy’s other subsidiaries in Arkansas, and the of New Orleans are also facing litigation over Grand Gulf’s services.
-The regulators for those service are alleging that the station doesn’t run as effectively as other nuclear plants and charges customers for the plant to run even when it isn’t producing power, among other complaints.
+Separately, Entergy’s other subsidiaries in Arkansas, Louisiana and the city of New Orleans are also facing litigation over Grand Gulf’s services.
+The regulators for those service areas are alleging that the station doesn’t run as effectively as other nuclear plants and charges customers for the plant to run even when it isn’t producing power, among other complaints.

-Those three other regulators are also challenging the Mississippi PSC’s to increase output from the Grand Gulf station years ago, Presley said.
+Those three other regulators are also challenging the Mississippi PSC’s decision to increase output from the Grand Gulf station years ago, Presley said.

 “That plant provides some of the lowest cost electricity that Mississippi is getting, with zero carbon emissions,” Presley said.